frostcone/magmaguy.com/wiki/en/elitemobs/elitescript_actions.md

 `landingScripts` works the same way as [`RUN_SCRIPT`]($language$/elitemobs/elitescript_actions.md&section=run_script) but can accept the special target type `LANDING_LOCATION`.

+The `LANDING_LOCATION` is inherited by script runners, allowing for a landing location script to also function as a script runner.
+You can add a wait on the action that calls the scripts, followed by the subsequent script calls.
+The `LANDING_LOCATION` will always be the argument for the target, even when inherited, as it is assigned in a single specific way.

 *Note: This action also accepts relative vectors.
 Learn more about how to use those [here]($language$/elitemobs/elitescript_relative_vectors.md).*

 <div align="center">